Profitis Ilias (Rhodes): Zoology

-In Spring and Autumn many pasage migrants occur.
+In Spring and Autumn many passage migrants occur.

 Rare snakes include leopard snake and Dahl's whip snake.
 The Mediterranean house gecko is more common.

 History

 Near the summit and 8 km from Eleousa are Hotel "Elaphos and Elaphina" and the Byzantine monastery named "Prophetes Elias".
 There are two hotel buildings, a three-storeyed one, "Elaphos" (now restored and functional) and a two-storeyed one, the "Elaphina.

 The "Elaphos" hotel was built by the Italian colonists in the Dodecanese in 1929 as Albergo del Cervo (Deer Hotel) In 1930, a ground floor restaurant, a large veranda, a tennis court and a dancing floor were added.
 Later, the second floor was constructed (replacing the veranda).
 In 1932 the building was extended with a new wing, called "Elaphina".
 The hotel was named after the deer Dama dama platoni that lives in the adjacent woods.

-Mussolini's House
+De Vecchi's House

 This villa was the summer residence of General Cesare Maria De Vecchi, Italian Governor of Rhodes between 1936–1940.
 It is opposite to and overlooks the Hotel "Elaphos and Elaphina", amongst trees on the hill behind the taverna.
-It was intended as a retirement home for Benito Mussolini.